Bmantl/AutodeskTask/README.md

   - Matrix.java - an implementation using a 2d double array
   - Matrix1D.java - an implementation using a 2d double array

-> Both can multiply using the multiplyBy(other) function.\
+> Both can multiply using the multiplyBy(other) function.<br/>
-> There is no relation between the classes as the use a different data structure.\
+> There is no relation between the classes as the use a different data structure.<br/>
-> There are segments of code that looks almost the same, as the logic is identical betwee the two.\
+> There are segments of code that looks almost the same, as the logic is identical betwee the two.<br/>
 > It seemed redundant to create some sort of super class (or interface) as the functions would have to be overriten  because of the different data structure.

 ##### C++
   - Mat.h/.cpp - an implementation using a 2d double array
   - Matrix.h/.cpp - an implementation using a 2d double array

-> Both can multiply using the multiplyBy(other) function.\
+> Both can multiply using the multiplyBy(other) function.<br/>
 > Design-wise, its identical to the Java variant.

 #### Program classes